Many readers ask us about returning to the UK.

 Have I forgotten anything?

-The good news is most government agencies, councils and service providers in the UK have embraced technology, and every piece of information you’re likely to need is available on the Internet.
+The good news is most government agencies, councils and service providers in the UK have embraced technology, and everything you’re likely to need is available online.

-That doesn’t detract from the fact you may need expert financial and tax advice to ensure you make the most of any advantages you have before repatriating.
+That doesn’t detract from the fact you may need expert financial advice to ensure you make the most of any advantages you have before repatriating.

 Neither does it take away the sense of anxiety you may be feeling at the thought of starting all over again back in Britain.